tooth enamel erosion symptoms causes and treatment

 What is Tooth Enamel Erosion?

-Imagine your teeth as strong soldiers that are standing guard, protecting the delicate inner layers.
+Imagine your teeth as strong soldiers who are standing guard, protecting the delicate inner layers.
 Tooth enamel, the hard outer layer, is their protective armor.

 Enamel is even stronger than bone and shields the sensitive dentin and pulp from harm.